bogeeee/restfuncs/readme.md

   /**
    * This JSDoc also gets outputted in the public API browser and OpenAPI spec.
 Write only nice things here ;)
    * @param myComplexParam Your parameters can be of any typescript type.
 They are automatically validated at runtime.
    * @param myCallback   You can pass server->client callback functions anywhere/deeply                          .
 Here we send the progress of the file upload.
+Callback's args and results are validated 👍.
+But this works only for "inline"- callbacks, see readme.md.
    * @param myUploadFile You can pass UploadFile objects                anywhere/deeply/also as ...rest arguments.
 As soon as you read from the the stream, the restfuncs client will send that file in an extra http request in the background/automatically.
    */
   @remote({/* RemoteMethodOptions */})
   myRemoteMethod(myComplexParam: { id?: number, name: string }, myCallback?: (percentDone: number) => void, myUploadFile?: UploadFile) {
     // ADVANCED:
     // this.call.... // Access or modify the current call's context specific properties.
 I.e. this.call.res!.header("myHeader","...")
-    // (myCallback as ClientCallback).... // Access some options under the hood
+    // (myCallback as ClientCallback).options.... // Access some options under the hood

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated against the declared or implicit return type of `myRemoteMethod`.
 Extra properties get trimmed off.
   }